thelogbox/thelogbox.github.com/_posts/2012-04-09-send-receive-sms-messages-usb-modem-linux.md

 You will need the items below to follow this guide.

-1. DEBIAN linux
+1. Debian Linux
 2. USB modem.
 A post-paid plan works better for me.
 I could have chosen pre-paid but I need to be mindful when the SIM is running out of pre-paid load credits.

-# Steps
+# Installation and Configuration

 Get gnokii-smsd and mysql-server from the Debian repositories.